hb9kns/plog/README.md

 however, in case of failure, the scripts should gracefully switch to a simple `mv`.

-The main scripts `pubnext.sh, mrkdwn.pl, allpub.sh` should be installed
+The main scripts `pubnext.sh, mrkdwn.pl, allpub.sh, convchars.sh`
-in the same directory.
+should be installed in the same directory.

 ### Customisation of scripts with `.plog.rc`